GabeScott/standard-works-vault/General Conference/1972 April - Know Thyself, Control Thyself, Give Thyself.md

 # Know Thyself, Control Thyself, Give Thyself

-*By Paul H. Dunn - Of the Seventy*
+By President Paul H. Dunn - *Of the First Council of the Seventy*

 *Given in the April session of the 1972 General Conference*